ReactForBeginners/course-overview/lecture1/README.md

 		React.render(<App text={BUTTONTEXT} />,  document.getElementById("content"));

-You'll see the props is being passed into the App component in the React.render() function.
+The props is being passed into the **App** component in the React.render() function.

 PS: The reason we're wrapping the **BUTTONTEXT** in curly braces it because we'll need tell the JSX that we want to add a Javascript expression.

-In addition to accessing the BUTTONTEXT variable through this.props.text, the **App** component can also pass the data down to its own children, as it does.
-It initializes the ButtonForm component with the same props it got itself; we're saying that passes it down the chain.
+In addition to accessing the BUTTONTEXT variable through *this.props.text*, the **App** component can also pass the data down to its own children, as it does.
+It initializes the **ButtonForm** component with the same props it got itself; we're simply passing the data down the chain.

 When the data reaches the ButtonForm, it's found its destination, as it's rendered as the descrption text above the button.

-This way of passing props - from parent to child - is how data is passed around in React apps.
-It's passed down the chain, and it's passed as props.
+This way of passing props - from parent to child - is how data is passed around in React.
+It's allways passed down the chain, and it's allways passed as props.

 ### State

 The other way of storing data in React is in the component’s state.
+And unlike props - which the component seemingly can't change -  the state is mutable.

-If you want the data to change - for example based on user interactions - it most likely has to be stored in a component's state somewhere in the app, in what we call a stateful component.
+So if you want the data in your app to change - for example based on user interactions - it must be stored in a component's state somewhere in the app.
+Or to be precise: at least some parts of the data has to be stored in a state.

-Hence, state is what you use when you want to update the UI; every time the UI changes, it's ultimately a consequence of one component's changing its state.

 As mentioned previously, state is private and owned by one component; the state is never passed down the chain.
 If you want to pass the data on to a child of the component it **must be done using props.**

-Another difference betweeen the two is that you don't initialize state through JSX, as you do with props.
-You do it through **getInitialState()**instead.

-Also, a component can change it's own state, while it can't change it's own props (at least not directly)- The way a component changes the state is by **this.setState().** The following example illustrates the point:
+** Initializing state **

+To inittalize the state simply pass a **getInitialState()** to the component, and return whatever state you want your component to begin with.

+** Changing state **

+To modify the state, simply **this.setState(),** passing in the new state as the argument.

+An example:

 	var App = React.createClass({